 The battle system certainly takes a while to ramp up and renew your interest.
 But the game’s rewarding upgrade tree eventually turns Luffy into a far more formidable hero who becomes more fun to utilize.
 One Piece fans may be disheartened by the fact that Luffy is the only playable character you get to use, however.
 Not having the opportunity to wipe out a few foes as Nami, Sanji, or Zoro is a major letdown.
 Luffy’s fun enough to play as throughout World Seeker’s long run time.
 It’s just a letdown that his pirate crew members are mainly relegated to the sidelines.

-World Seeker certainly shines in several areas, but there’s a few problems in place that will begin to annoy you.
+World Seeker certainly shines in several areas, but there are a few problems in place that will begin to annoy you.
 The simple act of opening a chest takes entirely too long (even an upgrade in that department doesn’t speed up the unlocking process fast enough).
 Some of the upgrades that you can add to Luffy’s repertoire simply aren’t worth acquiring, either.
 And the lack of an English voice option is an obvious oversight.
 Thankfully, World Seeker’s incredible soundtrack and recognizable Japanese voice cast produces high marks in the audio department.

 One Piece: World Seeker Takeaways

 One Piece: World Seeker is a pleasant surprise.
 It gives you an amazing sense of freedom as you control Luffy and venture around a massive island full of beautiful locations.
 The huge cast of characters, engrossing missions, and evolving combat system will bring you in and keep you until the journey’s end.
 The swashbuckling world of One Piece is perfectly replicated in an open-world experience that fans will quickly take to.
 World Seeker certainly has its fair share of issues that prevents it from attaining the high marks of other open-world games.
 Even still, World Seeker easily takes the top spot as the finest One Piece video game.